 - Bullying or being bullied

-- Expecting a young child to take on adult responsibilities
+- Expecting a child to take on adult responsibilities

 - Inconsistent discipline